csv2db/csv2db/README.md

   --truncate            Truncate/empty table before loading.
   -i, --ignore          Ignore erroneous/invalid lines in files and continue
                         the load.
-  -l, --log             Log erroneous/invalid lines in separate file (this
+  -l, --log             Log erroneous/invalid lines in *.bad file of the same
-                        implies the --ignore option).
+                        name as the input file (this implies the --ignore option).
 ```

 # How to use csv2db